 Backyard chickens are popping up in suburbs and cities all across the world.
 Chickens are the hot new agricultural trend, and we couldn’t be more thrilled.

 Raising chickens in the city comes with its own unique challenges.
-Between haughty neighbors, government officials, and urban predators, you have your work cut out!
+There are definitely pros and cons between haughty neighbors, government officials, and urban predators.
+You have your work cut out, but we think chickens are worth it!

 We’ve been raising chickens in the city for years and have come up with a number of ways to overcome these problems.